COME ON…

 〰 〰

 THE ONE AND ONLY.
 OFTEN IMITATED — NEVER DUPLICATED.
 100% AUTHENTIC.
 THE CUBAN SANDWICH.
-STRAIGHT OUT OF YBOR CITY (TAMPA), MIAMI, AND KEY WEST.
+STRAIGHT OUT OF YBOR CITY (TAMPA).
 DELIVERED FRESH TO YOUR DOOR TOMORROW — IN TIME FOR LUNCH.

 THE WORLD’S #1 SANDWICH MANG!